Affiliate links on Android Authority may earn us a commission. Learn more.

 - Tap the Devices tab towards the bottom of the screen.

-- At the top of the next screen, tap Echo and Alexa, then select your device on the list that appears.
+- Near the top of the next screen, tap Device Type, Echo and Alexa, and then Apply.
+Choose your device from the list that appears.

 - Within a device panel, tap the gear icon in the upper-right.